 If you’re like many modern-day business owners and CEOs, you probably find yourself working from your home from time to time — maybe even from the garage like several famous startups.
 That means that you’ll likely need some tech tools to transform your workspace into a well-functioning digital home office — one that you can rely on to help you consistently get things done.

-Keep reading to learn about five essentials you need to get started.
+Keep reading to learn about seven essentials you need to get started.